okta/okta-auth-java/README.md

 These examples will help you understand how to use this library.
 You can also browse the full [API reference documentation][javadocs].

-Once you initialize a `AuthenticationClient`, you can call methods to make requests to the Okta API.
+Once you initialize a `AuthenticationClient`, you can call methods to make requests to the Okta Authentication API.
+To call other Okta APIs, see the [Management SDK](https://github.com/okta/okta-sdk-java).

 ### Authenticate a User